 Summer is here and I'm excited to have finally returned to living in some sense of normalcy.
-Now that we've fully resumed our everyday lives, there's so many places to be this summer which means so many looks to come up with.
+Now that we've fully resumed our everyday lives, there are so many places to be this summer which means so many looks to come up with.
 With such a joyous occasion as outside being fully open, my excitement fades when facing the reality of also having absolutely nothing fun to wear.
 As we reunite with the world, I want my outfits to match my energy with each look giving everything it's supposed to give.

 I'm eager to fill in the gaps of the missing pieces needed to complete my feel-good outfits.
 Whether basics or statements, I'm on the hunt for effortless pieces to take my summer style to the next level.

 I decided to get word from the most stylish women I know to dish out what items are worthy of attention this year.
-Whether dressed up or casually, these fashion forward women are not only wearing the hottest looks but know how to make each piece her own.
+Whether dressed up or casually, these fashion-forward women are not only wearing the hottest looks but know how to make each piece her own.
 Sharing their must-have summer items, scroll to check out what these LA "It Girls" are adding to their looks this season.

 1. Bold & Colorful Accessories